SamsonOso/detecting-occupancy/README.md

                   1. Select the main branch and click Deploy Branch
                   2. Wait for a while for deployment to complete

-4. Once deployment is complated, the sample screenshot below will be displayed.
+4. Once deployment is completed, the sample screenshot below will be displayed.
 Click on the View button to see deployed app and begin to use it.

 ![alt text](https://i.ibb.co/9yTBdxK/complete.png)